Terms in bold are defined in the Glossary of the Instructions for Form 990.

 in which it has an ownership interest; and certain transactions between the organization and interested persons.
 The organization

-for filing the return, it should file Form(s) 8868 to request a filing extension.
-See General Instructions, Item F. Extension of Time to File,
+filing the return, it should file Form(s) 8868 to request a filing extension.
+See Section F. Extension of Time to File,

 earlier.
 If the organization is unable to obtain this information by the extended due date after making reasonable efforts,